Home

 In 2003 I returned to Great

-Britain to take up an offer to teach furniture design and
+Britain to take up an offer to become a Course Leader and lecturer on furniture design and

-making at Rycotewood College, Oxford.
-In 2005 I moved to Leeds College of Art
+making programmes at Rycotewood Furniture Centre, Oxford.
+In 2005 I moved to Leeds Arts University to become Programme Leader of the BA (Hons)

 Seeing my WorkMy furniture has appeared in galleries, exhibitions, expositions and shows